Engine

 Suzuki GSX1300R / Hayabusa

-The engine I currently have in mind for this car at the moment is a normally aspirated but modifed 2011 Suzuki Hayabusa 1340cc, in-line, DOHC liquid-cooled engine.
+The engine I currently have in mind for this car at the moment is a normally aspirated but modified 2011 Suzuki Hayabusa 1340cc, in-line, DOHC liquid-cooled engine.
 Typically this engine requires a dry-sump installation when used in a bike-engined car.

 Maximum power is 146 KW 195.7 hp @ 9800 rpm and maximum torque is 154 Nm @ 10200 rpm